top of page

 Yankee Doodle Dandy James Cagney

 One of the best patriotic movies ever made, Yankee Doodle Dandy is also the most fun.
 The life of George M. Cohen gives plenty of scope for a musical.
-Actually born on the 3rd of July in 1878, he was a singer, dancer, playwright, producer, actor and composer of songs.
-His music, including such classics as You're a Grand Old Flag, Over There and Give My Regards to Broadway, are still instantly recognizable.
+Actually born on the 3rd of July in 1878, he was a singer, dancer, playwright, producer, actor, and composer of songs.
+You're a Grand Old Flag and Give My Regards to Broadway are still instantly recognizable.

 Star James Cagney had danced in a movie only once before.
 The actor, who usually played gangsters, lights up the screen with his singing and athletic dancing.
 When he launches into the steps to The Yankee Doodle Boy, it becomes a moment of pure joy.